-The Start Network is uniquely positioned to drive innovation as a tool to change the global aid system.
+Start Network is uniquely positioned to drive innovation as a tool to change the global humanitarian system

-Since the outset, Start Network members have been innovating together; introducing initiatives such as the Start Fund and the Anticipation Window.
-We’re building a more strategic approach – selecting the innovations we work on and using the depth of the network to provide a route to scale initiatives with the best potential for impact.
+Since the outset, Start Network members have been innovating together, introducing initiatives such as the Start Fund and Crisis Anticipation.
+We’re building a strategic approach – selecting the innovations we work on and using the depth of the network to provide a route to scale initiatives with the best potential for impact.

 We believe that people facing the problems are better placed to solve what’s in front of them.
 So, we aim to foster innovation and support people to develop innovation at a local level.
 Our approach to innovation involves forging partnerships across the private sector and civil society too, as they can bring ideas well-tested in other situations.

 We also aim to work on innovations that aim to improve the global humanitarian system, to tackle challenges that no single organisation can solve on their own.
 We believe that pooling and sharing innovation capacity collectively is crucially important when there is so little availability of funds for experimentation in this sector.

 - Shifting to a risk financing approach to ensure predictable and early funding to mitigate the impact of crises and save lives.
 Our risk financing approaches - ARC Replica and the Drought Financing Facility - are being tested, before being taken to scale across the network.